LittleEndianRoot/BeginnerCpp/README.md

 # C++ TUTORIAL OVERVIEW

-These are the topics that will be covered in the beginner section I will update each section as I add new content to this repo.
+These are the topics that will be covered in the beginner section, I will update each section as I add new content to this repo.